Jonathan Harvey shares his favourite funny women

 Kathy has directed two of my plays and starred in my sitcom Gimme Gimme Gimme.
 She has the brilliant ability to make the filthiest line ever sound acceptable.
 Like she cleans up the filth as she says it.
 She’s wonderful in dark dramas, but when she’s playing the clown – that’s when I love her performances most.

-My favourite new discovery of recent years.
+My favourite new discovery in recent years.
 I just adore her show Chewing Gum.
 What a talent.
 To write and star in something so classy, she’s definitely a force to be reckoned with.
 She literally makes me laugh out loud, usually ‘til I’m in pain.
 A complete delight.